 Just past Portal Nou, the town’s second entrance, the world-class Contemporary Art Museum exhibits an eclectic collection of modern works.

-Nearby, the Museum of Archeology houses a small but interesting collection of Phoenician artifacts, namely pottery, ceramics, and glassware.
+Nearby, the Museum of Archaeology houses a small but interesting collection of Phoenician artefacts, namely pottery, ceramics, and glassware.

 A brief history of Old Town in Ibiza